avazahedi/HockeyBot/README.md

 3. Launch the hockeybot package using the command `ros2 launch hockeybot main.launch.py robot:=false`.

 ## Concepts and Overall System Architecture
-The process loop of the robot is as follows:

 ### Start-Up Sequence